Things to Do in Arequipa: 12 Must-See Spots in Peru’s White City

-Arequipa, home to three volcanoes and beautiful sillar rock architecture, the White City, is the second largest city in Peru and there are so many beautiful things to see and do.
-Located in the Southern Coastal region of Peru, Arequipa is different to the rest of Peru's tourist attractions in that there are no Incan ruins found here.
-Instead, it is a city that boasts impressive Spanish and colonial influence architecture, churches, monasteries and squares.
+Arequipa is the second largest city in Peru and boasts impressive Spanish and colonial influence architecture, churches, monasteries and squares.
+It is a 16 hour drive from the capital, or like me, you can take a hour and a half flight from Lima.
 Arequipa is also known for its food in the region, and UNESCO declared it a Human Heritage site.
 It gets it nickname "The White City" from the white sillar rock many of the buildings are constructed from.
 This white rock comes directly from the three volcanoes that are the magnificent backdrop to this beautiful city.
-As you will discover, I fell in love with Arequipa, Peru, it's building, and its food!
-You need to explore all the things to see and do in Arequipa.
+As you will discover, I fell in love with Arequipa, Peru, its buildings, and its food!
+I also had two of the most delicious meals that I had in my trip here in the city.
+Check out all the things to do in Arequipa below.

 Things to see in Arequipa